 Some squandered early promise and slid into squalor and ignominy.
 Others lived and worked in eremitic isolation, finding scant recognition only after death.
 Whatever their fate, Strange Flowers aims to celebrate the individual by remembering those who, having inherited the basic materials of existence bequeathed to us all, fashioned them into something heroically, wilfully odd, and often sublime.

-James Conway is an Australian writer and translator based in Berlin.
+James J. Conway is an Australian writer and translator based in Berlin.